Frequently Asked Questions

 Is Angels Touch CNA School licensed?

-Yes, we are licensed by the State of Georgia and Alliant Health Solution’s certified nursing Aide program.
+Absolutely!
+Angels Touch CNA School is accredited by the State of Georgia and certified by Alliant Health Solutions’ Nurse Aide program.

 How long is the program?